biosoda/genex/README.md

 # GenEx semantic model

-The GenEx documentation is available at[LINK](http://genex.github.io/genex/).
+The GenEx documentation is available at [https://biosoda.github.io/genex/](https://biosoda.github.io/genex/).

 genex.owl file only includes concepts and relations from the imported ontologies (e.g.: RO, CARO, EFO, UniProt core ontologies) that are relevants to represent gene expression information.